NethServer/ns8-core/README.md

 # ns8-scratchpad

-NethServer 8 experiments using containers on Fedora 33
+NethServer 8 experiments using containers on Fedora 33.

+The install procedure should work also on Debian 10.

 ## Control plane components